zekaouinoureddine/Nour-Eddine-s_chatbot_in_JAVA/README.md

 ---
 ## Description

 Nour Eddine's Chatbot is a Simple chatbot created in Java, it interact with users by responding to theire questions.
 This chatbot is equipped with a dialog interface which is easy to use.
-Users can write and send their message in a very simple way by clicking on the send button or enter on the keyboard.
+Users can write and send their messages in a very simple way by clicking on the send button or enter on the keyboard.

 ---
 ## Table of contents